Your child’s Occupational Therapy journey

-Your child will usually be referred by the paediatrician or GP.
-Sometimes your school may ask us to see your child.
-We aim to see your child within 18 weeks.
+Your child will usually be referred by the paediatrician, GP or their school.
+Where possible we aim to see your child within 18 weeks.

-We focus on the use of the fine muscles of the hands, as they help with many tasks like dressing, writing, eating.
+We focus on how a child uses their hands, as they help with many tasks like dressing, writing, eating.

-- We recommend home based programmes and will support you to do work on these with advice, recommendations and training.
+- We may recommend home based programmes which aim to integrate therapy into everyday life activities, we will support you to work on these with advice and appropriate recommendations.

-- We will offer training to school staff who may also carry out your child’s programme.
+- We will also offer advice to school staff who may also carry out parts of the suggested programme of activities.

-- We sometimes provide specialist equipment to help your child develop including that needed for 24 hour postural management for children with complex needs.
+- We sometimes provide specialist equipment to help your child develop, including those that need 24 hour postural management for children with complex needs.

-- Both therapists and therapy assistants may see your child.
+- Both Occupational Therapists and Therapy Assistants may work with your child.

-- We offer group work for some children.
+- We also sometimes offer group work for some children.